Continuing Education Activity

 Like many procedures, required equipment starts with adequate space to support necessary material and personnel.
 Large items include a procedure table/bed that will comfortably support the patient while minimizing positioning injury, fluoroscopic imaging equipment, and a table to place surgical instruments sterilely.
 Monitors to assess the patient’s oxygenation, ventilation, circulation, and temperature should be used, especially if sedation is considered.
 Further, if deep sedation or general anesthesia is required, a certified anesthesia provider must be present.
 For the procedure itself, introducer needles, catheters with electrodes, and an equipment interface are used.
 Emergency equipment such as supplemental oxygen, suction, and code cart should be nearby and accessible.

-Thermal nerve ablative techniques should be performed by highly trained specialists with experience in performing spinal procedures under fluoroscopy.
-Typically, these are board-certified, fellowship-trained pain medicine physicians with backgrounds in anesthesiology physical medicine and rehabilitation (PM&R), family medicine, neurology, emergency medicine, and psychiatry.
+Thermal nerve ablative techniques should be performed by highly-trained specialists with experience in performing spinal procedures under fluoroscopy.
+Typically, these are board-certified, fellowship-trained pain medicine physicians with backgrounds in anesthesiology, physical medicine and rehabilitation (PM&R), family medicine, neurology, emergency medicine, and psychiatry.
 Like many other procedures, support staff often includes a circulating nurse to assist with equipment and patient support.
-Additionally, a radiology technician supports with radiographic imaging.
+Additionally, a radiology technician assists with radiographic imaging.

 Enhancing Healthcare Team Outcomes